maximecb/noisecraft/README.md

 NoiseCraft is an open source, browser-based visual programming language and platform for sound synthesis and music making that runs your a web browser, with the goal of creating a community for the open exchange of musical ideas.
+The design is loosely inspired by PureData, Max/MSP and other visual programming languages.
 The plan is for the app to remain free to use and ad-free for the foreseeable future.
 You can try NoiseCraft at https://noisecraft.app, but please note that it's a work in progress, You may run into bugs, and support for mobile devices is currently poor.
 Reporting